unrevre/vimagit/README.md

 > Why should I use vimagit, there are already plethora git plugins for vim?

 * fugitive is a very complete plugin, with a lot of functions.
 I use it for years, and it is a fundamental tool in my workflow.
 But visualize your changes and staged them in broad number of files is really a pain.
-* [vim-gitgutter][2] is very well integrated into vim, but without the ability to commit stages, it stays an informational plugin.

 ## TL;DR